 For further information in relation to these rights, including the circumstances in which they apply, see the Information Commissioners Office (ICO) information on individuals’ rights under GDPR:

-If you have any questions about how we use your personal information and to whom we may give information about you, please contact our data controllers via Alex Fenton.
-You have a legal right to these details and can also obtain a copy of the information we may hold about you by writing to Alex Fenton at the address shown at the bottom of this notice.
+If you have any questions about how we use your personal information and to whom we may give information about you, please contact our data controllers via Lauren Couch.
+You have a legal right to these details and can also obtain a copy of the information we may hold about you by writing to Lauren Couch at the address shown at the bottom of this notice.

 Our address: Growth Lending Limited, 8th Floor Mindspace, 9 Appold Street, London, EC2A 2AP